cse-southeast-devcrew/openhack-durable-entities/docs/solution-design.md

 ## Next Step

-Now that the design of the solution is clear, let's jump on to [Challenge 0](challenge-000.md), set up your development environment.
+Now that the design of the solution is clear, let's jump on to [Challenge 0](challenge-000.md) to set up your development environment.